What is Personal Information?

 How do we collect and how do we use your Personal Information?

-We will primarily collect your Personal Information directly from you.
-We may also collect information from other parties who we will presume has your permission to release your Personal Information.
-Other such parties may include employers (past and present), Registered Training Organisations (“RTO’s”), the Queensland Department of Education and Training ("DET"), etc.
+We may collect your Personal Information directly from you (either when we approach you or when you contact us) as well as indirectly from third parties. (who we will presume has your permission to release your Personal Information) , such as your employers (past and present), Registered Training Organisations (“RTO’s”), the Queensland Department of Education and Training (“DET”), etc.

-We will collect your Personal Information for various purposes, including to:
+We will collect your Personal Information for purposes for which we are authorised to collect, including to: